leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 2.0.1 =
+Hotfix.

+= 2.0.0 =
+This version adds a secondary title input field to the Gutenberg editor, removes annoying admin notices and partly supports [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/).

+= 1.9.9 =
+This version was skipped.

+= 1.9.8 =
+This version was skipped.

+= 1.9.7.5 =
+Hotfix and minor adjustments.

+= 1.9.7 =
+PHP > 5.2.17 compatibility and info icons next to options on settings page.

 = 1.9.6 =
 Version 1.9.6 contains a series of code and performance improvements and some new functions.